-Placing AED pads correctly is essential for ensuring that the defibrillator works properly and preventing undue harm to the patient.
-The correct placement varies between children and adults, though, and there are some unique situations where the general rules don’t apply.
+Proper AED pad placement is essential for ensuring that the defibrillator works correctly in the case of sudden cardiac arrest.
+It also helps to prevent undue harm to the patient.
+Correct AED pad placement varies between children and adults, though, and some unique situations require adjustments to the general rules.

 Adult Pad Placement

-Generally, your defibrillator kit will tell you where to place the pads on adults using both audio prompts and visual diagrams.
-However, the general rule is to position one pad over the upper right side of the patient’s chest and the other on the lower left side of the patient’s chest (or on the left side of the rib cage).
-This creates a pathway through the heart muscle that permits the device to shock the heart into action.
+Your defibrillator kit should tell you where to place the AED electrode pads on adults via audio prompts and visual diagrams.
+However, the general rule is to position one AED pad over the upper right side of the patient’s chest and the other on the left side of the rib cage, below the armpit.
+This creates a pathway through the heart muscle that permits the device to shock the heart.

 AED Pad Placement on an Infant

-Infants under one year old are most likely to have a cardiac arrest due to a blockage to the airway or lungs rather than a problem with their heart.
+Infants under one year old are more likely to have a cardiac arrest due to an airway obstruction or respiratory disease than a problem with their heart.
 One common mistake, though, is to confuse a choking emergency with cardiac arrest.
-So observe the baby carefully, and if they aren’t clearly choking (in which case apply choking measures first) and an AED is available, using the AED on the infant that is not breathing and has no palpable pulse will be their best chance of survival, even if choking was the initial cause.
+So observe the baby carefully, and if they aren’t clearly choking (in which case apply choking measures first) and an AED is available: give CPR, call the emergency services, and apply the AED.

-Using a set of child pads or a child setting (to adjust the energy level for a pediatric patient), place one pad in the center of the baby’s chest and the other in the center of the baby’s upper back.
-If only adult pads are available, place them in the same two places, ensuring that the pads don’t touch.
-Whether or not the AED has a child setting, it’s better to use an adult AED on a baby than do nothing at all.
+Using a set of child AED pads or the child setting to adjust the energy level for a pediatric patient, place one pad in the center of the baby’s chest and the other in the center of the baby’s upper back.
+If only adult pads are available, place them in the same two places, ensuring that the pads don’t touch each other.
+If there are no pediatric pads available, it is better to use adult AED pads on a baby than do nothing at all.

 Child Pad Placement

-Children from one to eight years old and/or adults who weigh less than 55 pounds (25kg) should be treated with pediatric pads, if available.
-Just as with an infant, place one pad in the center of the child’s chest and the other pad in the center of the child’s upper back, making sure that the pads don’t touch.
+Children from one to eight years old and/or individuals who weigh less than 55 pounds (25kg) should be treated with pediatric pads, if available.
+Just as with an infant, place one pad in the center of the child’s chest and the other in the center of the child’s upper back.
+Make sure that the pads don’t touch.

 The main difference between children and infants is the technique for applying cardiopulmonary resuscitation.
 For a baby, use only two fingers of one hand (pointer and middle), or both thumbs.
-For a child, use one hand, depending on the size of the child.
-In both cases, press down to ⅓ of the depth of the child’s chest and watch the chest rise to allow the heart to fill with blood.
+For a child, use one hand or two hands, depending on the size of the child.
+In both cases, press down to ⅓ of the depth of the child’s chest and watch the chest rise to allow the heart to fill with blood before pressing down again.
 Rescue breaths should only be attempted if you have been trained in CPR.

 If a pregnant woman goes into cardiac arrest, it is essential to perform CPR and use an AED if one is available.
-The American Heart Association notes that it is safe to use an AED on an expectant mother.
+An international multidisciplinary expert consensus statement published in 2023 states that “defibrillation can be lifesaving when applied in urgent circumstances and should not be withheld because of concerns of pregnancy or fetal harm.”
 If the mother doesn’t make it, neither will the fetus—unless first-response measures are taken immediately.

-To use an AED on a pregnant woman, place one pad above her right breast and place the other pad laterally on the left side of her rib cage.
+To use an AED on a pregnant woman, place one pad above her right breast and the other pad laterally on the left side of her rib cage, both on bare skin.
 CPR should also be performed as normal for an adult patient, with no modifications.
-If the patient revives, place the patient on her left side to increase blood flow to the heart and fetus.
+If the patient revives, place her on her left side to increase blood flow to the heart and fetus.

-When calling 911 for the attention of a pregnant patient, make sure you tell them about her state.
+When calling 9-1-1 for the attention of a pregnant patient, make sure you tell the operator about her state.
 If the pregnancy is advanced and the mother dies, it might still be possible to save the baby via an emergency C-section.

 AED Pad Placement for Cardiac Arrest Victims with a Pacemaker